seanbsamson/fluss/website/docs/install-deploy/overview.md

             <td>Fluss Client</td>
             <td>
                 <p>
-                    The Fluss Client is the entry point for users to interact with Fluss Cluster.
-It is responsible for managing Fluss Cluster like:
+                    The Fluss Client is the primary entry point for users to interact with a Fluss Cluster.
+It is responsible for managing and operating the cluster through functions such as:
                 </p>
                 <ul>
-                    <li> Admin operation: like create or delete database/table etc</li>
+                    <li> Administrative operations: creating or deleting databases, tables, and related resources.</li>
-                    <li>Table operation: like write, read, delete data</li>
+                    <li>Table operations: writing, reading, and deleting data</li>
                 </ul>
             </td>
             <td>